-Following provides a detailed list of risks and impacts from project interventions and measures that can mitigate both potential environmentally and socially adverse impacts that may arise as a result of cash transfers.
+Following provides a detailed Click here to enter text. list of risks and impacts from project interventions and measures that can mitigate both potential environmentally and socially adverse impacts that may arise as a result of cash transfers.
 For additional mitigation measures refer LMP, SEM, WB and WGO Occupational Health and Safety Guidelines.